Venezolana de Televisión: Decade of 2020s

+In the early hours of July 26—two days before the 2024 Venezuelan presidential election—VTV switched its broadcast signal to a 16:9 aspect ratio, although some programs and nationwide broadcasts are still aired in 4:3.
+Following the capture of Nicolás Maduro and Cilia Flores on January 3, 2026, and the ascent of Delcy Rodríguez to the Venezuelan presidency in an acting capacity, the channel's programming underwent changes, including the return of sports broadcasts such as the Venezuelan Basketball Super League and the Liga Futve.

+On August 31, 2026, at 9:00 p.m., the channel premiered a talk and interview show titled "Con Silva de noche," hosted by Henrys Silva (a former Venevisión presenter).
+The program was launched with the aim of "bringing back freshness and wholesome entertainment," featuring well-known figures from Venezuelan television, such as Wilmer Ramírez, as guests.

 Politics

 VTV has several times been targeted during coup attempts.
 VTV was a target in the 27 November 1992 coup attempt.
 Military officers, in rebellion against President Carlos Andrés Pérez, attacked the station, and ten station employees were killed.

 Bolivarian government

 Under the Bolivarian government, VTV has been used by the government as an instrument to campaign against Venezuela's opposition and Venezuela's privately owned media with about 75% of its programming transmitted to Venezuelans consisted of Bolivarian propaganda.
 On the evening of the 11 April 2002 coup attempt against Chávez, Enrique Mendoza, then governor of Venezuela's Miranda State, while being interviewed by Venevisión announced "a esa basura de canal la vamos a cerrar" ("We are going to shut down that trashy channel"), referring to VTV.
 Hours later, the Miranda state police occupied VTV and forced it off the air.
 It remained off the air until April 14, 2002, when Chávez was returned to power.

 During the Venezuelan general strike of 2002–03, VTV would share ads depicting Venezuelans waiting in line for gas canisters with a voice saying "The opposition unleashed terrorism on the Venezuelan people and it led to hunger and unemployment.
 Thanks to the new PDVSA, PDVSA is for all of us, all of us are PDVSA".
 VTV would also alter images of pro-government rallies to make them appear larger and used outdated videos to attack opposition members or former supporters.
 In February 2004, the president of state television station Venezolana de Television (VTV) stated that VTV was not a state television station but a station of President Chávez's political party.
 VTV aired ads showing the September 11 attacks, comparing them to the opposition stating "The people know who the terrorists are".
 In 2005, the program Dossier was cancelled after its host and producer, Walter Martinez, accused the government of corruption.